vgarc018/cs100hw4/READMEdraft_2.md

 Say we have this string `c&&ar` where our delimiter is `&`.
 When the tokenizer reaches the first `&`, it will know that `c` is a token.
 Then it will start working on the next token, but it will find another `&` right after and it will think, that's the end of the token.
-But there was nothing that was actually put into this token and thus we have an *empty token*.
+But there was nothing that was actually put into this token and thus we have an **empty token**.
-Tokenizers such as `strtok` will not output these empty tokens but maybe it might be useful to know where these empty tokens are, so the boost tokenizer gives us this option.
+Tokenizers such as `strtok` will not output these empty tokens but maybe it might be useful to know where these empty tokens are, the boost tokenizer gives us this option.
 In order to do this, `keep_empty_tokens` must be passed in as the third paramter for `char_separator<char>.` Let's use the previous example and change our delimiter to:

 `char_separator<char> delim("^| ", ";", keep_empty_tokens);`

 Compiling and running with this change will give us:

 ```
 Original string: I;m test^ing this || out;
 (I) (;) (m) (test) (ing) (this) () () () (out) (;) ()

 ```